rfennell/AzurePipelines/Extensions/WikiUpdater/readme.md

 - insertLinefeed - If set to true, when appending or prepending content to a page file a newline is inserted between the old and new content (See [#988](https://github.com/rfennell/AzurePipelines/issues/988)).
 Default is false
 - updateOrderFile - See [#1009](https://github.com/rfennell/AzurePipelines/issues/1009) - If set to true, an new line for the uploaded file will be appending, or prepending, in the Azure DevOps WIKI .order file in the root of the repo.
 If the file does not exist it will be created.
 Default is false
 - prependEntryToOrderFile - See [#1009](https://github.com/rfennell/AzurePipelines/issues/1009) -If `updateOrderFile` is set to true, this parameter will control whether the new entry is appended (when this is set to false) or prepending (when this is set to true).
 Default is false i.e append mode
+- orderFilePath - See [#1302](https://github.com/rfennell/AzurePipelines/issues/1302) The path to the folder containing the .order file to update.
+If empty the .order file in the root of the WIKI will be used.

 _For more authentication parameters see 'Authentication' section below_

 ## URL required to clone a WIKI repo

 Prior to version 1.14.x the URL has to be edited into a special format i.e. trimmed of any content before the host name.
 With 1.14.x this is no longer required.
 There is now logic in the task to trim the url if needed.

 So now both the old trimmed format url

 `dev.azure.com/richardfennell/Git%20project/_git/Git-project.wiki`

 or a full URL

 `https://richardfennell@dev.azure.com/richardfennell/Git%20project/_git/Git-project.wiki`